holepunchto/pear-docs/tools/hyperssh.md

 There is no need to remember hostnames any more.

 > Under the hood, Hyperswarm performs UDP holepunching.
-So, user server should be accessible even if it is located on a home network.
+So the server should be accessible even if it is located on a home network.
 Refer to identity management for more information.

 ### Windows RDP